 GH: Yes, that’s right!
 That’s another application of the word transelementation.
 It’s used to cover that case, what’s going on with the believer.

-JMF: As we talked about, I think in a previous interview, the irony of the fact that your taking of the Lord’s Supper is expressing in that participation in Christ, in his body and blood, regardless of how you interpret or understand it or describe it or how your superiors do in the church.
-It is pointing to the unity that exists in spite of all of our…
+JMF: As we talked about, I think in a previous interview, the irony of the fact that your taking of the Lord’s Supper is expressing in that participation in Christ, in his body and blood (regardless of how you interpret or understand it or describe it or how your superiors do in the church), it is pointing to the unity that exists in spite of all of our…

 GH: To a large degree.
-There are people, though, who think…when Jesus says, “Do this in remembrance of me,” there’s a an established Protestant perception that this is a mental event.
+There are people, though, who think…when Jesus says, “Do this in remembrance of me,” there’s a Protestant perception that this is a mental event.
 As you are receiving the blood and wine, you’re supposed to remember something.

 JMF: Yes, so you’re thinking about that as a…

-GH: Actually a better translation is, “Do this as my memorial.”
+GH: A better translation is, “Do this as my memorial.”
 I don’t have time to work this out, but it’s like Passover.
 The original Passover becomes present in celebration of the Passover, and the people who are celebrating here and now are in some sense incorporated into the original Passover so the boundaries between past and present are transcended in the celebration.

 JMF: They’re taking part in the deliverance that occurred originally.

 GH: Yeah.
 The enactment is the memorial.
 It’s not a second mental event along with it.
-Apart from all this theoretical work that I’ve just outlined, the ecumenical minimum has to be there to overcome these divisions, because we have to be able to say, regardless of how we get there, without crossing our fingers, that this is the body of Christ, this is the blood of Christ shed for you — that it really is the case that this bread and this wine are the body and blood of Christ.
+Apart from all this theoretical work that I’ve outlined, the ecumenical minimum has to be there to overcome these divisions, because we have to be able to say, regardless of how we get there, without crossing our fingers, that this is the body of Christ, this is the blood of Christ shed for you — that it is the case that this bread and this wine are the body and blood of Christ.